 Severe Opiate Withdrawal

-When detoxing from opiates, there are many withdrawal symptoms as a result, including nausea and vomiting, rapid heartbeat and high blood pressure, anxiety, insomnia, muscle aches, and tearing and dilated pupils.
+, there are many withdrawal symptoms as a result, including nausea and vomiting, rapid heartbeat and high blood pressure, anxiety, insomnia, muscle aches, and tearing and dilated pupils.
 These symptoms by themselves don’t cause death, but withdrawal from heroin, specifically, can result in fatal consequences if the method of detox is not correct; this includes rapid detoxing from anesthesia-assisted detox practice.

 A controlled, inpatient program decreases these risks of severe or fatal withdrawal symptoms and increases the chances of a safe recovery and future abstinence from the drug.